 For all results, we test the CCN codes with a total of $\num{127500}$ RS codewords with \numrange{1}{80} noise samples each, resulting in a total sample size between \num{5e5} at the lowest $E_b/N_0$ and approximately $10^7$ at the highest $E_b/N_0$, respectively.
 The reference code is tested with a sample size of \num{5e7} at each $E_b/N_0$.
-Furthermore, BLER performance of CCN codes can be improved, e.g., by applying list decoding to the outer (folded) RS code via the reliability information obtained from the neural decoder outputs that can also be a list and by optimizing the interleaver used.
+Furthermore, BLER performance of CCN codes can be significantly improved, e.g., by applying list decoding to the outer (folded) RS code via the reliability information obtained from the neural decoder outputs that can also be a list and by optimizing the interleaver used.
+Similarly, an iterative decoding method can be used to improve the BLER performance.
 Moreover, our CCN code constructions that use cross-entropy loss for optimizations can be extended for the estimated-mutual-information loss.
 Similarly, it is in principle possible to design CCN codes by using generative adversarial networks and reinforcement learning methods for a model-free training framework.